A day-ahead market model for power systems: benchmarking and security implications: Results

 \subsection{Cost of redispatch}

 The costs of redispatch are presented in Table~\ref{EuroEM_table_redispatch}.
 DAM results in ~15\% lower costs compared to the ED and UC models, a reduction of up to \euro326'124.
 The daily costs range from \euro204 to \euro12'456 for the DAM model, with an average of \euro4'909.
 The maximum costs incurred by ED and UC in days with very high demand are notably higher, up by a threefold.
 On days with low volatility, the costs for ED and UC are lower than those for DAM, as indicated by the minimum costs.
 The primary reason for this behavior is the frequent activation of storage and gas units in the DAM.
 This leads to higher domestic generation and lower trade between control zones, reducing the need for redispatch.
+Although the results highlight how free market behavior can reduce redispatch costs, it is important to note that we only perform N-secure redispatch, and not N-1 redispatch, which can result in unfavorable conditions for system security, as highlighted in the following subsection.

 The results highlight the validity of the proposed day-ahead market dispatch model and its usefulness in capturing the behavior of competitive electricity markets.
-Compared to existing methods (ED and UC), the solution of the DAM maintains the profit-driven nature of market participants.
+Compared to existing methods (ED and UC), the DAM solution maintains the profit-driven nature of market participants.